JetBrains/Qodana/topics/cloud-sso.md

 ## Configure SSO

+<link-summary>Learn how to configure SSO for authentication using third-party identity providers.</link-summary>

 ### Create a subdomain
 {id="sso-create-a-subdomain"}

+<link-summary>Learn how to create a subdomain for SSO.</link-summary>

 Only users with the [Admin](cloud-user-roles.md#cloud-user-org-roles-admin) and [Owner](cloud-user-roles.md#cloud-user-org-roles-owner) organization roles can configure the single sign-on functionality